top of page

 KEY POINTS

-Hyperactivating strategies are behaviours used by individuals with an Anxious-Ambivalent Attachment style (also refered to as the Anxious Attachment) to seek connection and assurance from their partners.
+• Hyperactivating strategies are protective strategies used by individuals with an Anxious-Ambivalent Attachment style (also refered to as the Anxious Attachment) to seek proximity and assurance from their partners.

 The Anxious Attachment's Hyperactivating Strategies